Cairo: Planned new capital

 In March 2015, plans were announced for a new city to be built east of Cairo, in an undeveloped area of the Cairo Governorate, which would serve as the New Administrative Capital of Egypt.
+Cairo also introduced more modern metro lines to reduce traffic in central areas.

 Demographics

-According to the 2017 census, Cairo had a population of 9,539,673 people, distributed across 46 qisms (police wards):
+According to the 2017 census, Cairo had a population of 9,539,673 people, distributed across 46 qisms (police wards):The interactive census site is the only available digital source (non-pdf) and must be queried as follows: Statistics and analysis > Population > 2017 Data > Gender >Statistical Tables >Total population and population by sex (Choose location).